When it’s do or die: Learning about ‘Negotiating the Nonnegotiable’

 About this author

-Brianna Gibbons is a Web Producer for Sovereign Health.
-She graduated from Westmont College with a Bachelor of Arts in English.
-She currently works hard to organize and publish the content created by Sovereign Health for the blogs and websites.
+Brianna Gibbons, graduated from Westmont College with a Bachelor of Arts in English.
+She currently works hard to organize and publish the content for the blogs and websites.
 In her spare time, Brianna loves to read, write, knit, travel, dote on her pets and randomly go on small adventures with friends.